How to: Make Friends and Date with Confidence

 Initiating can be in many forms and levels.

 Remember once you have met up, it’s important to keep up contact afterwards.
-There also needs to be a regular pattern of inviting the person/ people out to other meet ups, to maintain the friendship or build to a relationship.
+There also needs to be a regular pattern of inviting the person/ people out to other meetups, to maintain the friendship or build a relationship.

 Here’s a fun fact.
 Most people I talk to complain that they feel like they ALWAYS have to be the one to make the first move, to do the inviting, to keep up the messaging or phone calls.
 This often makes me smile because it means that there is just one person out there that receives a hundred invitations without having to work at it, while the rest of us have to do all the work.
 Lucky them!
 I think it’s more likely that people don’t notice other people’s efforts to invite them or initiate.

-Of course it doesn’t always all work beautifully every time.
+Of course, it doesn’t always all work beautifully every time.
 I tend to think of it as being like a butterfly going from flower to flower – if a person really does respond poorly to your attempts to initiate, you can simply move on to the next person who is likely to respond much better.
-Once you become really well practiced at it your odds of a better response just keep getting better and better!
+Once you become really well-practised at it your odds of a better response just keep getting better and better!

 If you – or someone you know – would like help with becoming socially confident we have a number of ways that we can help:

-1) Individual counselling with one of our Psychologists which can involve changing your beliefs about yourself with use of psychological strategies like hypnosis or eye movement desensitisation reprocessing (EMDR)
+1) Individual counselling with one of our Psychologists can involve changing your beliefs about yourself with the use of psychological strategies like hypnosis or eye movement desensitisation reprocessing (EMDR)

 2) Practising skills during individual sessions with one of our Psychologists

-3) Practising skills within a ready made social group, whose express purpose is help you build your confidence and attend social activities.
+3) Practising skills within a ready-made social group, whose express purpose is to help you build your confidence and attend social activities.